Quasi-steady evaporation of deformable liquid fuel droplets: Results and Discussion

-The qualitative analysis of the flow field at time instant $t=20\tau_p$ is shown in \cref{fig:flow_Re_120}.
+The qualitative analysis of the flow field at time instant $t =20 \tau_P$ is shown in \cref{fig:flow_Re_120}.
 The psuedocolors of local evaporation flux along with the velocity vectors at $Re=120$ for various Weber numbers are shown.
-These results demonstrate increasing deformation as Weber number increases.
-In terms of local evaporation, majority of the evaporation occurs at the upstream of the droplet due to higher exposure to hot air.

-An interesting observation is a region of higher evaporation flux downstream the droplet seen for higher Weber number ($We>1$) cases.
-In this region, the droplet has lower curvature in comparison to the front of it.
-This seems to contradict the theoretical analysis by Tonini and Cossali \cite{tonini2013}, \cite{TONINI2016} and Palmore \cite{palmore_JHT_2022} where the local evaporation rate was directly proportional to the local interface curvature.
-As these studies were performed at $Re \approx 0$, the evaporation was isometric and spherical in nature.
-However, in our results, as the flow passes over the droplet, the flow separation is observed for both $Re=25$ and $Re=120$.
-Near and after to the point of separation, the local evaporation rate seems to depend more on the boundary layer development of the flow around the droplet.
-Hence, it doesn't relate to local curvature directly in this work.

-This enhancement in the downstream region could be due to the vortex interaction with the gas flow.
-The velocity vectors in \cref{fig:flow_Re_120} show the presence of a vortex ring formation for all cases.

-The length of ring vortex is observed to be increasing with increase in Weber number.
-Moreover, the center of the vortex ring is seen to move away further downstream.
-Moreover, this is leading to larger recirculation region as Weber number increases.

-The interaction of flow velocities in the wake region and the evaporation velocity is shown in \cref{fig:Ugas_Re_120}.
-Pseudocolors of x-component of gas velocity $U_{gas}$ are overlaid with a constant $\dot{m''}$ contour.
-Based on the black solid contour of $\dot{m''} = 3.5 \ kg/{m^2 -s} $, the corresponding blowing velocity can be computed as $U_{st} \approx \dot{m}''/\rho_g = 0.54 \ m/s$.
-This evaporation velocity is larger than the magnitude of gas velocity $U_{gas}= - 0.3 \ m/s$ in downstream region.

-These slower gas velocity in the wake region are actually helping in enhancing the local evaporation by exposing the rear of the droplet to hot flow for longer time.
-Moreover, the gas flow is seen to straining the droplet along with its vapor as shown using velocity vectors in \cref{fig:flow_Re_120} and circulating the vapor in the vortex region as shown by psudeocolors of fuel vapor mass fraction in \cref{fig:gY_Re_120}.
+In addition to this, four probes and a line segment are located inside the wake region to record the flow related parameters.
+Probe A is located near the rear stagnation point, probe B and C are located at the center of vortex and probe D is located at the end of wake.

+These results show increasing deformation with increase in Weber number.
+This deformation correlates with a larger wake, both in terms of wake height $H$(measured between points B and C) and wake length $L$ (measured between points A and D).
+Considering the flow axisymmetry, the approximate non-dimensional volume of wake scales as $ V^* \sim (H/(2d))^2 \cdot (L/d)$.
+This data is tabulated in \cref{table:2}.

+In terms of local evaporation flux, the majority of the evaporation occurs at the front of the droplet (i.e. the windward side).
+Moreover, the evaporation flux in this region seems dependent on the local curvature of droplet as shown in \cref{fig:curv_re_120_we}.
+To elaborate on this, the psuedocolors of normalized curvature and $\Delta {\dot{m''}}_{ND}$ are plotted in \cref{fig:curv_re_120_we}.
+The curvature is normalized using curvature of a sphere of diameter $d_0$ and $\Delta {\dot{m''}}_{ND}$ is defined as $(\dot{m''} - \dot{m''}_{avg})/(m_0/A_0 \tau_D)$, where $\dot{m''}_{avg}$ averaged over time.
+Comparing $We=1$ with $We=12$, the curvature is higher in the front region which corresponds to the area of higher local $\dot{m''}_{ND}$.